ahoymrag/ahoymrag.github.io/seaM/ideas/# Loose Ideas.md

 in the dom scene - introduce them to the grandfather - who was telling makayla storeis

-and then tells the father to let her go through with her plans
+and then tells the father to let her go through with her plans s

+## there is a threat of cold war

+- - - find it at the dinner table?
+- Makayla spent her life capturing coyotes - in fact she follows this hunter who tracks stuff - puts mud on there face.